abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt_text][image9]

-The model is fairly certain of all classification even for the incorrect cases.
+The model is quite certain of all classification even for the incorrect cases.
 In general, the poorest performance is  the speed sign number identification, which might indicate the unsuitability of the model for number identification.

 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 A random image from the training set was used to visualize the convolutional layers of the NN model.
-Below are the sample image used along with the output of the first and second convolutional layers:
+Here is the sample image used along with the output of the first and second convolutional layers:

 ![alt_text][image10]